 Assent: A child’s affirmative agreement to participate in the research/clinical investigation.
 Mere failure to object or absent affirmative agreement should not be construed as assent.
 The assent form (including the assent script) is also the document used to inform and verify the child’s agreement to participate in research.

-Associate (Seton): All persons who are employed by Seton Healthcare Family or its direct or indirect subsidiary organizations.
-Also refers to persons who are not employees of Seton but who are associated with Seton by contractual arrangement.
+Associate (Seton): All persons who are employed by Ascension Seton or its direct or indirect subsidiary organizations.
+Also refers to persons who are not employees of Ascension Seton but who are associated with Ascension Seton by contractual arrangement.

 The Belmont Report: A statement of basic ethical principles and guidelines that should assist in resolving the ethical problems that surround the conduct of research with human subjects.